dafitius/HBrick-Explorer/README.md

 ## usage
-1. set the prefered settings inside the settings.txt file.
+1. set the preferred settings inside the settings.txt file.
 2. open the .jar file inside the same folder the settings.txt is in.

 ## to-do
 - implement more properties
-- allow exports to json
-- allow sorting inside tree views
+- allow searching inside tree views
-- add 3d viewport?